For sale by owner (FSBO) is a way for homeowners to sell their property without using a real estate agent.

 Selling your home as the owner offers several potential advantages and drawbacks to consider:

 When selling a home by owner, it’s critical to be aware of the associated closing costs.
+While you may save on real estate agent commissions, other expenses can arise.
+Here are some common FSBO costs to consider:

 Protects against potential disputes over property ownership.
 This cost typically falls on the seller.